Miracloon/pflotran-documentation/source/user_guide/cards/simulation/subsurface_flow_modes/general_card.rst

 GENERAL
 =======
 Defines options for the General subsurface flow mode.
+For more details and governing equations see the Theory Guide.

 :ref:`general-simulation-options`